SoftUni-Internal/interactive-content/EN/00-JS-Advanced-DOM/00-Lesson-Introduction.md

+[slide]

 # Lesson Introduction

-[slide]

-# Table of Contents

 [vimeo-video]
 [stream language="EN" videoId="" default /]
 [stream language="RO" videoId="" /]
 [/video-vimeo]

+## In this lesson you will learn about:

 **1. DOM**